mikeferguson/ros2_cookbook/rclcpp/tf2.md

 ## Get Latest Transform

 A common work flow is to get the "latest" transform.
-In ROS2, this can be accomplished using _tf2::TimePointZero_, but requires using _lookupTransform_ and then calling _doTransform_ (which is basically what _transform_ does internally):
+In ROS 2, this can be accomplished using _tf2::TimePointZero_, but requires using _lookupTransform_ and then calling _doTransform_ (which is basically what _transform_ does internally):